josephine-doerre/vaccineapp/README.md

-# vaccineapp
+# R shiny vaccine application

-A web app that shows the status of covid-19 vaccinations in germany.
+A web app that shows the status of Covid 19 vaccinations in Germany and is kept as up-to-date as possible.

+The 'app.R' is the final shiny app code which needs two datasets that can be found in this repository.